Last Updated on September 2, 2022 by The Filtery Staff

 Stainless steel is a safe food storage material that many people use for soups, sides, and snacks.
 It’s super durable and can keep your foods hot or cold (with the proper sealing).

-Depending on your preferences, you may use a stainless steel storage container within your larger lunch box or bag, or you may use a bento box (like this one, which can hold your entire lunch) all on its own.
+Depending on your preferences, you may use a stainless steel storage container within your larger lunch box or bag, or you may use a Bento box (like this one, which can hold your entire lunch) all on its own.

 Silicone

-High-quality, food-safe silicone is generally safe at room temp and frozen.
-We recommend not using silicone for cooking and baking for now, though.
+Although it’s probably fine for warm foods, it may not be great at very high temperatures.
 Although we need more data, some research suggests that certain kinds of silicone may release endocrine disrupting chemicals at high temperatures (like in the oven).

 Safer Plastics

 So if you’re going to go with plastic, some choices are much better than others.
 In general, plastic product with the resin codes #2, #4, and #5 are the safest.
-Polyester is definitely better than something like PVC.
-Additionally, look for brands that use third-party testing to make sure their materials don’t contain phthalates, lead, bisphenols, or other toxicants.

 Remember to keep all types of plastic away from the heat whenever possible, though.
 Heat speeds up the leaching process.